 - Best for: Solo travelers and backpackers who want to see the city

 If you’re looking for accommodation in Seoul with a great atmosphere and a Korean feel, Hi Guesthouse is calling your name.

-Hi Guesthouse offers guests prime location which means that you’re never far from a café, restaurant, or bar and there are many tourist attractions nearby.
+Hi Guesthouse offers guests a prime location, which means that you’re never far from a café, restaurant, or bar, and there are many tourist attractions nearby.

 Jongno-gu: Best neighborhood for experiencing old Seoul

 Jongno-gu is the beating heart of old Seoul.
 It’s where the famous Gyeongbokgung and Changdeokgung Palaces are found.